DP TM25 Summit Website header image-Final Image

 Private philanthropy has a long history in the arts, with more traditional routes for patronage and donations to cultural institutions now complemented by a widening range of opportunities for private benefactors to ensure support for this public benefit.
 The Art Fund as a leading charity in this area has been at the forefront of these developments for many years.

-20241219 DP TM25 Summit Website header image 1
+DP TM25 Summit Website cover image-Final Image

-Will Korner
+Will Korner-Confirmed

-Will Korner Head of Fairs, TEFAF
+Will Korner Head of Fairs, TEFAF (Moderator)

 Jenny Waldman Director, Art Fund